gabrandalisse/gabrandalisse/README.md

 A little bit about me:

-- 🌱 I’m currently learning about PWA!
+- 🌱 I’m currently learning about AWS (Lambda & Step Functions)!
 - 🚀 I have knowledge in the WAMP (Windows, Apache, MySql, Php), MERN stack and JAM stack.

 ### 🛸 Technologies